Free Image Compressor

 Better SEO

 Page speed is a confirmed Google ranking factor.
-Optimized images improve your Lighthouse scores, Core Web Vitals (LCP, FID, CLS), and overall search engine rankings.
+Optimized images improve your Lighthouse scores, Core Web Vitals, and overall search engine rankings.

 Email Attachments

 Most email services limit attachment sizes to 25MB.
-Compress images before sending to avoid rejection errors and ensure your emails arrive quickly without delays.
+Compress images before sending to avoid rejection errors.

 Social Media

-Platforms like Instagram, Facebook, and Twitter compress images on upload.
-Pre-compressing gives you control over quality and prevents unpredictable compression artifacts.
+Platforms like Instagram and Facebook compress images on upload.
+Pre-compressing gives you control over quality.

 How Image Compression Works